unit-io/unitdb/docs/about.md

 When the unitdb restarts, last offset of all topics is loaded into Trie, the WAL file is read back and pending writes are applied to the unitdb.

 ### Block Cache
-The memdb block cache is an in-memory copy of entries that currently stored in the WAL.
+The block cache is an in-memory copy of entries that currently stored in the WAL.
 The block cache:

 - Organizes entries as per topic hash into shards.
 - Stores keys and offsets into map